Zenthro/klarbook/README.md

 ## Current Status

 > [!IMPORTANT]
-> We are in the process of open sourcing our codebase.
+> This repository is currently empty.
+We are in the process of open sourcing our codebase.
 Our team has been developing Klarbook in stealth mode for the past 12+ months, building a robust and feature-rich accounting platform from the ground up.

 ## What's Coming